Laura Gagliardi

-Laura Gagliardi (born 6 April 1968 in Bologna) is an Italian theoretical and computational chemist and Richard and Kathy Leventhal Professor of Chemistry and Molecular Engineering at the University of Chicago.
+Laura Gagliardi (born 6 April 1968) is an Italian theoretical and computational chemist and the Richard and Kathy Leventhal Professor of Chemistry and Molecular Engineering at the University of Chicago.
 She is known for her work on the development of electronic structure methods and their use for understanding complex chemical systems.

 Education

 Gagliardi earned her Master of Science degree in chemistry at the University of Bologna in 1992 for which she was awarded 'Toso Montanari' for the student with the highest-mark graduation in chemistry.
 She earned her PhD at the same university in 1997.
 She was a postdoctoral research associate at the University of Cambridge from 1998 to 1999.